 2.6 Proximate Composition

-The moisture, crude protein, fat, ash and fibre contents in the composite flour were evaluated in the composite flour were evaluated in triplicate using established procedures [19].
+The moisture, crude protein, fat, ash and fiber contents in the composite flour were evaluated in the composite flour were evaluated in triplicate using established procedures [19].

 2.7 Sensory Evaluation

 A group of 25 panelists, consisting of both male and female individuals who were staff and students of the Department of Food Science and Technology at Nnamdi Azikiwe University, Awka, Anambra State, Nigeria participated in the study.
-These panelists received training in the specific descriptive terms of the sensory scales and were asked to assess the different pap samples for aroma, taste, colour, appearance, texture and overall acceptability using a 9-point Hedonic Scale.
+These panelists received training in the specific descriptive terms of the sensory scales and were asked to assess the different pap samples for aroma, taste, color, appearance, texture and overall acceptability using a 9-point Hedonic Scale.
 In this scale, a rating of 9 indicated extreme liking while a rating of 1 indicated an extreme disliking.
 The presentation of coded samples was conducted randomly, and participants were provided with potable water to rinse their mouths between the evaluations [20].

 2.8 Statistical Analysis